Bartekswistak/veg-out-cli-app/veg_out/README.md

     $ gem install veg_out

 ## Usage

+To run the program from the directory: type " ruby veg_out/bin/veg-out " in your terminal and follow instructions.

 After being greeted, user can input either city/state location or 5 digit zip code.
 If there are no restaurants in the area, user will be notified and asked for another area.
 Once an area has restaurants